risevest/mobile-intern-test/README.md

 We just need to confirm you have what it takes.
 Good luck!

 ## Rules
-* Fork this repository, so it can stay on Github
+* Fork this repository, so it can stay on Github.
-* Commit your changes after every task
+* Commit your changes after every task.
-* When you finish, send us the link to your repository and wait for an answer
+* When you finish, send us the link to your repository and wait for an answer.

 ## Prerequisites
 - [Node.js](https://nodejs.org/en/)